kellenmace/kellenmace.com-2019/content/blog/wordpress-hook-options-page-save/index.md

 If you want to hook into WordPress when an options page is saved and access the values that were entered, you can use `update_option_{$option}`.

-Letâ€™s say for my options page, I added the setting like this:
+Let'€™s say for my options page, I added the setting like this:

 `register_setting( km_my_cool_options, km_my_cool_options );`